Definition

 doneProven leadership experience

-There are many reasons for using an interim manager.
+There are many reasons for hiring an interim manager.
 In some cases, important positions need to be filled very quickly and yet in a targeted manner.
-For example, if a member of management is absent at short notice or leaves the company.
-However, many assignments can also be well planned.
-For example, when it comes to taking on projects, supporting company acquisitions or taking on supervisory board mandates, an interim manager is a great way to bring know-how into the company.
+For example, when a member of the management team is suddenly unavailable or leaves the company.
+However, many assignments can also be planned well in advance.
+For example, when it comes to taking on projects, providing support with company acquisitions, or taking on supervisory board mandates, an interim manager is a welcome source of expertise for the company.

-SENATOR therefore has a pool of interim managers who are deployed in a wide variety of situations.
+SENATOR therefore has a pool of interim managers who can be deployed in a wide variety of situations.
 Examples of successful placements by SENATOR include the following areas:

 doneGrowth and optimization